chrisnotthere/website-clones/README.md

 This project contains clones of popular websites.
 The aim of this project is to demonstrate my ability to accurately take an existing design and create a web page from it.
 Please note that I do not own the designs or assets of these websites; they are owned by their respective companies.
 This project is solely for learning and demonstration purposes.

-## Google Search Page
+## Google Search Results Page

 This website clone is built with HTML and SCSS.
-The design aims to replicate the clean, minimalistic design of the Google search page.
+The design aims to replicate the clean, minimalistic design of the Google search result page.

 ## Amazon Home Page